Cryptocarya lividula: Description

 Cryptocarya lividula is a tree that typically grows to a height of up to 25 m, its stems usually buttressed.
 Its leaves are lance-shaped to egg-shaped, 60–93 mm long and 19–40 mm wide with a conspicuous, bluish sheen, on a petiole 4–8 mm long.
 The flowers are arranged in panicles in leaf axils shorter than the leaves.
 They are creamy green and unpleasantly perfumed.
 The perianth tube is 0.8–1.6 mm long, 1.4–1.9 mm wide.
 The outer anthers are 0.7–1.0 mm long and 0.6–0.7 mm wide, the inner anthers 0.8–1.0 mm long and 0.5–0.6 mm wide.
 Flowering occurs from November to January, and the fruit is a purplish-black, more or less spherical drupe, 11.5–14 mm long and wide with cream-coloured cotyledons.

 Taxonomy

 Cryptocarya lividula was first formally described in 1989 by Bernard Hyland in Australian Systematic Botany from specimens collected in 1980.
 The specific epithet (lividula) means 'a dull, bluish grey'.

 Distribution and habitat

-Cryptocarya lividula grows in rainforest at altitudes between 180 and 1000 m between Cooktown and Koombooloomba in north Queensland.
+Cryptocarya lividula grows in rainforest between 180 and 1000 m elevation, from Cooktown to Koombooloomba in north Queensland.